PatrickEnerio/CS4337-Project-2/Devlog.md

 - `in_bounds/3` - Verify position is within maze boundaries
 - `is_valid_position/3` - Check if position is in bounds and not a wall

-### Concepts Used

-- Nested recursion for 2D search (rows then columns)
-- 0-indexed coordinates matching Prolog's `nth0/3`
-- Combining predicates for complex validation

 ### Testing

 - ✅ Correctly finds start at various positions